eTZapl20/nodejs-api/README.md

 12. docker run -d -p 8080:8080 nusmoney
 13. curl -i http://localhost:8080/users/by-user-id/ => one of the APIs in NUSmoney app that calls database and returns user data.
 14. curl -i http://localhost:8080/ => addition API created to test that msg is returned without having to call database because step 13 was returning.
+15. Step 13 & 14 failed.
+Refer to test documentation in wiki.

 C.  Create a GitHub workflow for build and test specifically node main.js.
+1. Created simple node.js test workflow using template.
+2. Failed to run a proper test after build but displayed some dummy messages to start understanding the workflow.
+3. Need more time to fully understand.
+Refer to workflow runs in Actions.